-Quarters affected by significant changes, for example in policies or systems, are highlighted on time-trend graphs to make readers aware when such changes may contribute to shifts in trend between quarters.
+Quarters affected by significant changes, for example in policies or systems, are highlighted on time-trend graphs to make readers aware when such changes have contributed to shifts in trend between quarters.

-In Healthcare Observer, detailed information is provided on the number of hospitals contributing to the results in each quarter.
-This facilitates the interpretation of trends by showing the reader at what point in time new hospitals were introduced in quarterly reporting.
+In Healthcare Observer, detailed information is provided for the number of hospitals contributing to each quarter's results.
+This facilitates the interpretation of trends by showing the reader at what point in time new hospitals were introduced to quarterly reporting.